XavierAraujo/pygeek-stellar/README.md

 ## Tests

-We use the nose package to run the test suite.
-If you to run the unit test you can type the following command at the root directory of the project:
+To run the test suite the Nose package is used.
+If you want to run the unit tests you can type the following command at the root directory of the project:

 ```bash
 python3.7 setup.py test